Prentyze Brassard’s day had started badly but, before it ended, he would be forced to fight a dragon.

 And likely theirs.

-On a sudden resumption of darkness, Flammia once more shot forward to slam the shield's remains in place, sending out a shower of black shards and glowing embers over both Brassards.
+On a sudden resumption of darkness, Flammia once more shot forward to slam the shield's remains in place, sending out a shower of charcoal and glowing embers over both Brassards.
 Searing white flames spurted again.
 More.
 Longer.
 Thicker.
-They scorched the benches, ignited Prentyse’s backrest and sprayed hot embers and ash into the compartment.
+They scorched the benches, ignited Prentyze’s backrest and sprayed hot embers and ash into the compartment.

 Not all the flames radiated sideways.